oppia/oppia-android/.github/README.md

 Oppia is an online learning tool that enables anyone to easily create and share interactive activities (called 'explorations').
 These activities simulate a one-on-one conversation with a tutor, making it possible for students to learn by doing while getting feedback.

-The Oppia Android app is a new frontend for Oppia that provides access to Oppia's curated numeracy lessons for users who may not have regular access to internet connectivity, and in a way that can be easily shared across multiple members of the same household.
+The Android app is a new frontend for Oppia that provides access to Oppia's curated numeracy lessons for users who may not have regular access to internet connectivity, and in a way that can be easily shared across multiple members of the same household.

 Oppia Android is written using Kotlin and Java, and leverages Bazel, databinding, Dagger 2, and AndroidX.
 See also: